Are you afraid to write Letters To The Editor?

 13) Include your daytime phone number.
 Before publishing a letter, most papers will call verify that you wrote it.
 They don't care if you are paraphrasing someone else's work or if someone ghostwrote the letter for you.
 Due to past lawsuits, they just want to make sure that someone hasn't played a prank on you by putting your name on a letter you disagree with.
 Remember, particularly if you're using e-mail, to include your full name, address and daytime phone number.
 (If writing on behalf of ACT!, mention your title or position, as appropriate! – Allan)

-: Improve The Impact!
+ACT!
+Members: Improve The Impact!
 Send copies of your published letters to all other chapters and ACT!
 National leadership.
 Publish it on your chapter blog.
 Print it in your chapter hand-outs.
 Multiply its value.

 What You Can Do To Counter Unfair Reporting